ohsu-qin/qipipe/doc/source/index.rst

 ************
 Installation
 ************
-1. Install Git_ on your workstation.
+1. Install Git_ on your workstation, if necessary.

 2. Contact the qipipe `OHSU QIN Git administrator`_ to get permission to access the qipipe Git repository.